Back to blog

 We will likely be changing these APIs in future releases, but we are eager to let users experiment with these new features to simplify the existing static site setup.

-To date, it’s been rather cumbersome to do what is seemingly simple JavaScript operations in Dioxus.
-Due to our crossplatform nature, we need to find solutions to what seems like simple problems in ways that work for web, desktop, and mobile with a single abstraction.
+To date, it’s been rather cumbersome to do seemingly simple JavaScript operations in Dioxus.
+Due to our cross-platform nature, we need to find solutions to simple problems in ways that work for web, desktop, and mobile with a single abstraction.

 Now, to set the title of your HTML document, simply use the document::Title {} component: